 Fresh Sushi for Your Chopstick Pleasure

 Sushi restaurants rely on one thing first and foremost and that thing is freshly caught, delicious fish.
 The best sushi has come from unfrozen fish, delivered straight from the ocean to your soy sauce dipping plate.
 If a Paisley Japanese restaurant has high prices, it’s because the food on your plate isn’t even twenty-four hours old and has been expertly diced and beautifully arranged for your tongue to enjoy.
 Cheaper varieties will involve frozen or partially frozen fish, while other recipes like pakora or a seafood ramen will come cooked regardless – so no worries for freshness there.
+Whether you’re eating Sushi or Nabemono, if a Paisley Japanese restaurant has high prices, it’s because the food on your plate isn’t even twenty-four hours old and has been expertly diced and beautifully arranged for your tongue to enjoy.

 The tastiest fish off Paisley’s western coastline are some of the most common: cod, bass, haddock, plaice and mackerel are all top of the list for many shoppers in the supermarket and you’re just as likely to find them in a local fish market or online, where you can peruse sites such as Deliveroo for the menus of local restaurants.
 Then, of course, there’s freshwater salmon to be had and other delicacies over from Scotland’s east coast and the North Sea.